 - Nerve damage may result.
 Completely frozen nerves can cause motor weakness or numbness in the area supplied by the nerves.

-- Complications related to medications, including anesthesia, administered during the procedure may occur.
+- Complications related to procedure medications, including anesthesia, may occur.

 - Permanent impotence since nerves controlling sexual potency are commonly involved in the freezing process.
 However, nerves can regenerate, resolving the problem in some patients.